FaradayRF/Faraday-Software/CONTRIBUTING.md

 #### Naming Conventions
 Faraday-Software started out with various naming schemes from its original developers.
 We are standardizing on PEP8 compliant naming schemes.

-* **Function** names should be lowercase, with words seperated by underscores as necessary to improve readability
+* **Function** names should be lowercase, with words separated by underscores as necessary to improve readability
 * **Variables** should also be lowercase and only deviating to improve readability
 * **Class Names** should use CapWords convention
 * **Package and module names** should use all lowercase names unless necessary then use underscores